Learning Optimal Prescriptive Trees from Observational Data: Experiments

 For our study on real data, we employ a dataset for personalized warfarin dosing for which counterfactuals are available.
 Warfarin is the most widely used oral anticoagulant agent, but despite its prevalence, determining one's optimal warfarin dosage is difficult because it can vary widely depending on demographic variables, clinical factors, and genetics \citep{international2009estimation}.
 The publicly available dataset that we \comment{employ}use was collected by the International Warfarin Pharmacogenetics Consortium and published at the Pharmacogenetics and Pharmacogenomics Knowledge Base, see \cite{international2009estimation}.
 The advantage of using this dataset is that we can model a patient's true outcomes when given varying doses of warfarin, which allows us to evaluate the performance of arbitrary counterfactual policies. \cite{international2009estimation} published a learned affine function $f(x) = \beta x + c$ that determines the optimal warfarin dose based on a patient's age, weight, race, VKORC1 genotype, CYP2c9 genotype, and whether or not the patient is currently taking amiodarone or an enzyme reducer, see equation~\eqref{warfarin_function} in Section~\ref{sec:appendix_warfarin}.
 We calculate a patient $i$'s optimal dosage using $f(X_i) + \epsilon$, where $\epsilon \sim \mathcal{N}(0, 0.02).$ This dosage is then discretized into three groups (i.e., $|\mathcal K|=3$) using the same convention as \cite{international2009estimation}: $K_{i}^{\text{opt}} = 0$ ($\leq$ 3 mg/day), 1 (between 3 and 7 mg/day), and 2 ($\geq$ 7 mg/day).
 The observed outcome is $Y_{i}(K_i) = 1$, if $K_i = K_{i}^{\text{opt}}$; and $=0$ otherwise.

 To study different settings of observational experiments, we consider three different treatment assignment mechanisms, as follows.
 For the marginally randomized setting, we assign each treatment with probability $1/3$, and repeat to produce 5 datasets.
 To simulate data that is based on a more informed policy, we assign treatments based on modified versions of $f$ obtained by perturbing its coefficients so that patients closer to the boundary of each treatment bucket are at higher risk of receiving an incorrect treatment.
 Specifically, for each coefficient~$a$ of $f$, we generate $a'\sim U(a-a\cdot r, a+a \cdot r)$, where $r$ denotes the range of sampling.
 We assign patient $i$ the treatment corresponding to this modified function, discretized into three groups as discussed previously.
 In testing, we found that $r \in [0.05, 0.12]$ was the ideal range to simulate a reasonable treatment policy where the probability of correct treatment assignment is between 0.6 and 0.9.
 We fix 2 values of~$r$, 0.06 and 0.11, and for each value, we generate 5 sets of randomly sampled coefficients (from hereon, we refer to this variability as a ``realization'').
-At this point we have~3 experiment designs--each with~5 realizations--making up~15 datasets.
-Each dataset is then split randomly~5 times into training and test sets of~3,000 and~1,387 instances, respectively, yielding a total of~75 train-test pairs.
+At this point we have~3 experiment designs --each with~5 realizations -- making up~15 datasets.
+Each dataset is then split randomly~5 times into training and test sets of~3,000 and~1,386 instances, respectively, yielding a total of~75 train-test pairs. \newnj{Similar to the synthetic data, only the training set is used to estimate $\mu, \nu$, and to train formulations~\eqref{eq:robust},~\eqref{eq:ipw_mio}, and~\eqref{eq:dm_mio}.}